DaniTheHack3r/personal-kali-customization/README.md

 ansible-playbook main.yml
 ```

-- When it finishes, restart the virtual machine, and before loggin in, check on the menu in the right-top corner and select bspwm.
+- When it finishes, restart the virtual machine, and before logging in, check on the menu in the right-top corner and select bspwm.

 - Login and enjoy!